sciencefidelity/Nova-Dart/Dart.novaextension/README.md

 To use this extension you will need to have the [Flutter SDK](https://flutter.dev/docs/get-started/install/macos) or the [Dart SDK](https://dart.dev/get-dart) installed on your system.

-You will need to specify the location of the Dart Language Server in the plugin preferences.
-If you have installed the Flutter SDK in your home directory then the extension should connect automatically, otherwise specify the full path to the language server executable (`analysis_server.dart.snapshot`) which if using Flutter will be `<path to Flutter SDK>/flutter/bin/cache/dart-sdk/bin/snapshots`, if using the Dart SDK the path will be `<path to Dart SDK>/dart-sdk/bin/snapshots`.
+To use the built in language server, specify the location of the Dart Language Server in the plugin preferences.
+If you have installed the Flutter SDK in your home directory then the extension should connect automatically, otherwise specify the full path to the language server executable (`analysis_server.dart.snapshot`), which if using Flutter will be `<path to Flutter SDK>/flutter/bin/cache/dart-sdk/bin/snapshots`, or if using the Dart SDK the path will be `<path to Dart SDK>/dart-sdk/bin/snapshots`.

 ### Credits